Triglav

 Triglav ([ˈtɾíːɡlaw]; Terglau; Tricorno), with an elevation of 2863.65 m, is the highest mountain in Slovenia and the highest peak of the Julian Alps.
-The mountain is the pre-eminent symbol of the Slovene nation.
+The mountain is the pre-eminent symbol of the Slovene nation, appearing on the coat of arms and flag of Slovenia.
 It is the centrepiece of Triglav National Park, Slovenia's only national park.
 Triglav was also the highest peak in Yugoslavia before Slovenia's independence in 1991.